canada-ca/cloud-guardrails/EN/03_Cloud-Console-Access.md

 **Note:** Some service providers may offer configuration options to restrict endpoint device access.
 Alternatively, organizational policy and procedural instruments can be implemented to restrict access.

 * [ ] Ensure that administrative actions are performed by authorized users following a process approved by Chief Security Officer (CSO) (or delegate) and designated official for cyber security.
-This process should incorporate a risk-based conditional access control policy with appropriate logging and monitoring enabled.
+This process should incorporate the use of a trusted device and a risk-based conditional access control policy with appropriate logging and monitoring enabled.
 * [ ] Implement a mechanism for enforcing access authorizations.
 * [ ] Implement password protection mechanisms to protect against password brute force attacks.